danbgray/lsystem/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://chat.openai.com/c/LICENSE) file for details.

 ## Acknowledgments

 - Thanks to all the contributors who have helped to improve this project.
 - Special thanks to Daniel Gray for initiating this project and providing guidance.
-(Twitter: @dbgray)
+(Twitter: [@dbgray](https://twitter.com/dbgray)

 Please feel free to reach out or DM me.
 Its free to use for whatever you want to use it for, but please credit me if you do.